BigQuery¶

 sales_curated inventory_daily TABLE 45,318,234 28.2 yes

 size_gb is the on-disk billable size, not row count.
-AMX uses it to refuse full-mode
+Use it to decide which tables are

 6. Pick a profiling mode that fits your byte budget¶